 When considering window tinting product warranties, double-check that any warranty claims that might arise will be addressed swiftly.
 You can learn more about window tinting warranties on our warranties page and on our recent warranties blog post.
 The most common warranty programs offered with window tinting are:

 Residential - Lifetime Warranty Commercial - Five to 15 Years

 When choosing window tinting, seek out options from a manufacturer that has earned a reputation for being a leader in the industry.
 The reason behind this is simple: choosing a leading manufacturer helps ensure that you will have a trouble-free experience and provides confidence that any warranty issues will be efficiently and quickly addressed to your satisfaction.

 While some of the technologies and base materials may be the same among manufacturers, it does not mean that all products are created equal, nor does it mean their longevity and service will be equal.

 The window tinting buying process can be divided into six key stages:

 - Product Selection

 - Order Processing and Production

-The first step when purchasing window tinting is to determine which window tint or film is right for your needs and application.
-For most window tinting projects this process can be simple and be done quickly.
+The first step when purchasing window tinting is determining which window tint or film is right for your needs and application.
+For most window tinting projects, this process can be simple and be done quickly.
 For large, complex projects that may require numerous on-site meetings to fully assess all details and specifications, this step could take several weeks.
 As the customer, you have a high degree of influence over how long this step may take.